 Inorganic pigments found in nature, mineral compounds were initially collected straight from the earth.
 However, it was later discovered that many pigments mined naturally included toxic materials, including heavy metals.
 In order to ensure consumer safety and avoid contamination, the FDA has since enforced a law that all mineral compound color additives be produced synthetically in a lab.

-The only drawback here is that it can be difficult to replicate super bright hues with minerals.
+Another, albeit modest, drawback of mineral pigments is that it can be difficult to replicate super bright hues using only minerals.

 In general, mineral pigments, specifically micas, oxides, and ultramarines, are considered to be ‘safe’ color additives.
 Synthetic dyes and lakes, on the other hand, pose serious health threats.
 Their use should either be strictly limited, or avoided altogether.